MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppOperationResult.md

 ```

 ## DESCRIPTION
-The **Get-AzureRemoteAppOperationResult** cmdlet retrieves the result of a long-running azure_2 RemoteApp operation.
+The **Get-AzureRemoteAppOperationResult** cmdlet retrieves the result of a long-running Azure RemoteApp operation.
-azure_2 RemoteApp uses long-running operations for many actions that require processing by the service and cannot return immediately.
+Azure RemoteApp uses long-running operations for many actions that require processing by the service and cannot return immediately.
 Examples of cmdlets that return tracking IDs include **Update-AzureRemoteAppCollection**, **Set-AzureRemoteAppWorkspace**, **Disconnect-AzureRemoteAppSession**, and others.

 ## EXAMPLES